lynlynzhi-web/-IA-API-Data-Mashup-Zhi/README.md

       - Name (Title)
       - Email (Email)
       - Message (Text)
-4. Get your Database ID
+5. Get your Database ID
       - Look at the URL (https://www.notion.so/xxxxxxxxxxxxxxxxxx?v=...)
       - Copy (xxxxxxxxxxxxx), this is your Database ID
-      - Add it to your .env file
+      - Open your .env file
+      - Paste it in NOTION_DATABASE_ID=
-5. Share Database with Integration
+6. Share Database with Integration
       - Click the three dots on the upper right corner
       - Click “Connections”
       - Search for “Kitchen Wheel Lead Form” and connect it
-6. Open your terminal
+7. Open your terminal
       - Navigate to your project folder
           - Type cd “API Integration”
           - Type node server.js to start the server